Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Selling memberships is the easy part.
 Keeping them is the real game.

-Usage nudges
+Usage Nudges

 If a member hasn't visited in 3 weeks, something is wrong.
 Don't wait for them to cancel — reach out.

-- Automated email: "We miss you, [name].
+Automated email: "We miss you, [name].
 Here's what's happening at [venue] this week."
 Include a specific event or new activity.
+SMS (if opted in): "Your membership includes [unused perk].
+Don't let it go to waste this month."

 Members who use their membership stay.
 Members who forget they have one cancel.